Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Don't forget, water is on the list of hiking nutrients.
 You can't avoid ingesting it, but you can be smart about how you treat it prior to ingestion.

-Your stools should be bulky and float around, not sink like a rock, to indicate that you have enough fiber in your diet.
+Your stools should be bulky and float around (or at least be buoyancy neutral), not sink like a rock.

 Looking for ways to get more of it into your hiking diet?

 Ground up flax seeds are a great way to add fiber, along with fresh fruits and vegetables (which can be hard to come by on a long hiking trip).

 So pack some dried fruit (apples, cherries, peaches, or whatever appeals to you) to enjoy as a trail snack, and either chew it slowly for maximum digestibility, or rehydrate it overnight or while hiking.

 And remember that flax is lightweight and easy to add to your morning oatmeal (which is a great source of fiber all on its own).